self-xdsd/todo-finder-cli/README.md

 you're following our code style and guidelines.

 It's better to make changes on a separate branch (derived from ``master``), so you won't have to cherry pick commits in case your PR is rejected.

+## LICENSE

+This product's code is open source.
+However, the [LICENSE](https://github.com/self-xdsd/todo-finder-cli/blob/master/LICENSE) only allows you to read the code.
+Copying, downloading or forking the repo is strictly forbidden unless you are one of the project's contributors.